You are here: Infothek - Blood pressure apps and digital tools - Blood pressure watches

 Omron Heartguide und Medisana BPW 300

-Besides the familiar blood pressure devices for the upper arm or the wrist, there are some devices integrated into wristwatches.
-These watches have a cuff built into the band that inflates to take a measurement, just like standard devices.
-Thanks to this cuff, blood pressure can be determined this way using the conventional oscillometric measurement principle.
-Each watch comes with a manufacturer-provided app, without which these devices either dont work or only work very limitedly.
+Besides the well-known blood pressure monitors for the upper arm or wrist, there are some devices integrated into a wristwatch.
+These watches have a cuff built into the strap that inflates to take a measurement, just like standard devices.
+Thanks to this cuff, blood pressure can be determined using the conventional oscillometric method.
+Each watch comes with a manufacturer-provided app without it the devices either don't work or are very limited.

-Because of their design and measurement method, blood pressure watches differ in every respect from smartwatches or fitness trackers, some of which are also marketed as capable of measuring blood pressure.
-Blood pressure watches work as mentioned above with a long-established and proven measurement method.
-They use an inflatable cuff that temporarily interrupts blood flow in the underlying blood vessel.
-The blood pressure values are determined from the oscillations that occur in the blood vessel.
-This oscillometric method of measuring blood pressure is used in almost all available blood pressure monitors for the wrist or upper arm.
+Because of their design and measurement method, blood pressure watches are completely different from smartwatches or fitness bands, some of which are advertised as being able to measure blood pressure.
+As mentioned above, blood pressure watches use a long-established, proven method: an inflatable cuff temporarily stops blood flow in the vessel beneath it.
+Blood pressure values are then determined from the vibrations that occur in the blood vessel.
+This oscillometric method is used in nearly all available wrist and upper-arm blood pressure monitors.

 Omron Heartguide und Medisana BPW 300 ausgepackt

-The method used for blood pressure measurement in smartwatches and fitness bands, by contrast, is completely new.
-It relies on pulse wave transit time and, with current technology, is not yet accurate enough to deliver reliable results.
-Product descriptions often explicitly point out that the measurement is not validated for medical purposes.
-For people with high blood pressure, this measurement method therefore currently does not provide sufficient information.
+The method used by smartwatches and fitness bands is completely new.
+It relies on pulse wave velocity (pulse transit time) and is not yet accurate enough to provide reliable readings.
+Many product descriptions explicitly note that the measurements are not validated for medical use.
+For people with high blood pressure, this method currently doesn't give dependable results.

-Blood pressure watches are a niche product, but we still took a closer look at two models currently available.
+Although blood pressure watches are a niche product, we've taken a closer look at two models currently available.

 Omron HeartGuide